Free life insurance quotes in minutes

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-However, there’s a limit to the total coverage amount you can have.
-Most people can qualify for a maximum between 10 and 30 times their annual income, depending on their age.
+While there are no limits to the number of life insurance policies you can have, there’s a maximum to the total dollar amount of life insurance coverage you can have in place at one time.
+Most people can qualify for a maximum amount between 10 and 30 times their annual income, depending on their age.

-• Covering new life events like buying a house or having a child, supplementing a group life insurance policy, wanting to leave an inheritance to your loved ones, or helping to pay for funeral costs are some of the reasons why you may want to have multiple life insurance policies.
+• Covering new financial responsibilities like buying a house or having a child, supplementing a group life insurance policy, or helping to pay for funeral costs are some of the reasons why you may want to set up more than one life insurance policy.

-Here are some scenarios where shopping for additional coverage may make sense.
+Here are some scenarios where shopping for an additional policy may make sense.

 • You need to cover a new major life event, like getting married or buying a house.

-• You want to supplement group life insurance provided by your employer.
+• You want to supplement a group life insurance policy provided by your employer.

 • You want to complement a whole life insurance with an affordable term life policy.